Leave it to the Specialist: Repair Sparse LLMs with Sparse Fine-Tuning via Sparsity Evolution: Introduction

-We evaluate SEFT on a variety of sparse LLMs from the LLaMA \citep{touvron2023llama1, touvron2023llama2, dubey2024llama3} families, as well as DeepSeek \citep{bi2024deepseek} and Mistral \citep{jiang2023mistral7b}, with sparsity introduced via two state-of-the-art post-training pruning methods: SparseGPT and Wanda.
-Our experiments span models of different sizes, including 7B, 8B, and 13B, and demonstrate the effectiveness of SEFT across a diverse set of fine-tuning benchmarks, including commonsense reasoning tasks, MMLU, and GSM8K.
-Our contributions in this work can be summarized as follows:
+We evaluate SEFT on a diverse set of sparse LLMs from the LLaMA \citep{touvron2023llama1, touvron2023llama2, dubey2024llama3}, DeepSeek \citep{bi2024deepseek}, and Mistral \citep{jiang2023mistral7b} families.
+Across model scales from 7B to 13B and a range of downstream benchmarks, including commonsense reasoning, MMLU, and GSM8K, SEFT consistently delivers better performance while also offering favorable memory usage and training efficiency.